babenkoivan/fluent-array/README.md

 #### Dynamic setter

-You can also set a key-value pair in [the storage array](#storage-array) using the dynamic setter.
+You can also set a key-value pair in [the storage array](#storage-array) using a dynamic setter.

 ```php
 $fluentArray = (new FluentArray())